 Our Verger & Acolyte

 Luke is a rat terrier, eight years old, who has lived at the Vicarage since 2008 after being rescued from the streets of Kokomo, Indiana, thanks to the Humane Societies of Kokomo and Indianapolis.
 He has a sweet character and loves to romp and play.
-His favorite day in the Church year is the Feast of St. Francis, not because of his piety but because of the extra treats he gets.
-But he is diligent about herding God’s creatures that day and leading them into the virtual cathedral, prancing proudly down the center aisle.
+His favorite day in the Church year is the Feast of St. Francis, because of the extra treats he gets.
+He is always diligent about herding God’s creatures and leading them into the virtual cathedral, prancing proudly down the center aisle.
 When he leaves the nave and races up the chancel to the Sanctuary, he always sits before the Altar like a good Episcopalian.
 He likes to chase but doesn’t persecute rats, mice, squirrels and rabbits; he doesn’t much care for altar wine, but as long as his bread gets doused with beef juices, he happily communes.
 To every human he’s ever met, he jumps and wags his tail, “Doggie ‘Piskies Welcome You!”
-He’s an expert in making sure the Human With The Food is where he’s supposed to be at every service, and is annually voted the best evangelist on our staff.
+He’s an expert in making sure the Human With The Food is where he’s supposed to be every Morning and Evening, and is annually voted the best Evangelist on our staff.